 …every day rhino and elephant are under siege by relentless poachers…

 In 1895, British colonists declared Hluhluwe (pronounced SLOO SLOO WE in Zulu) a protected wildlife sanctuary.
 The reserve covers 370 square miles and includes the big five – elephant, leopard, lion, rhinoceros, and buffalo.
-The “Big Five are considered the most dangerous animals to hunt on foot”.
+These “Big Five are considered the most dangerous animals to hunt on foot”.
 Hluhluwe once was the “exclusive hunting domain of Zulu kings, including legendary King Shaka“.

 During Hluhluwe’s early years, the world’s white rhino population increased from an endangered 20 in the world, to an astonishing 100.
-“By 1960, rhino numbers improved so drastically that the Natal Parks Board relocated some of the animals to protected areas outside the reserve.”
+“By 1960, rhino numbers improved so drastically the Natal Parks Board relocated some of the animals to protected areas outside the reserve.”